aluisyoanx/aluisyo/README.md

 ## Information
 Aluisyo is a fork of Conceal Network, a decentralized banking platform with encrypted messages and own privacy protected cryptocurrency.

 Aluisyo is based on the Cryptonote protocol and runs on a secure peer-to-peer network technology to operate with no central authority.
-You control your private keys to your funds, you control your destiny.
+You control your private keys to your funds.
 Aluisyo Network is accessible by anyone in the world regardless of his/her geographic location or status.
 Our blockchain is resistant to any kind of analysis.
-All your CCX transactions and messages are anonymous.
+All your transactions and messages are anonymous.
 Aluisyo Network provides an instant secure, untraceable and unlinkable way of encrypted communication - crypto messages.

 Aluisyo is open-source, community driven and truly decentralized.
-No one owns it, everyone can take part.
+No one owns it, anyone can take part.

 ## Resources
 - Web: [aluisyo.network](https://aluisyo.network/)